-Flow is blockchain that is being designed to be the foundation for a new generation of games, apps, and the digital assets that power them.
+Flow is blockchain that aims to be the foundation for a new generation of games, apps, and the digital assets that power them.

 The Flow design has three key principles: